+(i) provide a comprehensive developmentally planned

+- (iii) respect the worth and dignity of all individuals by building trust and respecting confidentiality; and - (iv) contribute as an integral part of the education process that is delivered through a variety of systems by school staff, students, parents, business, and industry. - (b) include the following practices:

+program;

-- (1) In general, school counseling shall: - (a) meet the following conditions: - (i) provide a comprehensive developmentally planned program; - (ii) advocate for all students and encourage students to develop to their full potential; - (iii) respect the worth and dignity of all individuals by building trust and respecting confidentiality; and - (iv) contribute as an integral part of the education process that is delivered through a variety of systems by school staff, students, parents, business, and industry. - (b) include the following practices: - (i) maximize students' potential in the areas of academics, career, and personal/social development; - (ii) develop a guidance curriculum presented through structured groups and classroom presentations; - (iii) conduct individual planning using assessment, advisement, placement, and follow-up; - (iv) deliver responsive services through individual and group counseling, consultation, and referral; and provide system support through management, consultation with staff, community outreach, and public relations.
+- (i) maximize students' potential in the areas of academics, career, and personal/social development; - (ii) develop a guidance curriculum presented through structured groups and classroom presentations; - (iii) conduct individual planning using assessment, advisement, placement, and follow-up; - (iv) deliver responsive services through individual and group counseling, consultation, and referral; and provide system support through management, consultation with staff, community outreach, and public relations.

-- (1) In general, school counseling shall: - (a) meet the following conditions: - (i) provide a comprehensive, preventive, and developmentally planned program to all students systematically; - (ii) develop and implement a counseling program based on data-informed decision making; - (ii)(iii) advocate for all students and encourage students to develop to their full potential; - (iii)(iv) respect the worth and dignity of all individuals by building trust and respecting confidentiality; - (iv)(v) value and respond to the diversity and individual differences in communities in a culturally and responsive way; and - (v)(vi) contribute as an integral part of the education process that is delivered through a variety of systems by school staff, students, parents, business, and industry. - (b) include the following practices: - (i) maximize students' potential in the areas of academics, career, and personal/social development; (ii) develop, implement, and assess a quidance curriculum aligned with the ASCA national model which includes the student standards for success, mindsets, and behaviors which is presented through structured groups ateu Julie 23, 2022 and classroom presentations; (iii) conduct individual planning using assessment, advisement, placement, and follow-up; (iv) deliver responsive services through individual and group counseling, consultation, and referral; and (v) provide system support through management, consultation with staff, community outreach, and public relations; and collaborate with families, community stakeholders, and other educators to create environments resulting in positive impact on student achievement, attendance, and discipline.
+- (i) provide a comprehensive, preventive, and developmentally planned program to all students systematically; - (ii) develop and implement a counseling program based on data-informed decision making; - (ii)(iii) advocate for all students and encourage students to develop to their full potential; - (iii)(iv) respect the worth and dignity of all individuals by building trust and respecting confidentiality; - (iv)(v) value and respond to the diversity and individual differences in communities in a culturally and responsive way; and - (v)(vi) contribute as an integral part of the education process that is delivered through a variety of systems by school staff, students, parents, business, and industry. - (b) include the following practices: - (i) maximize students' potential in the areas of academics, career, and personal/social development; - (ii) develop, implement, and assess a guidance curriculum aligned with the American School Counselor Association (ASCA) national model which includes the student standards for success, mindsets, and behaviors which is presented through structured groups and classroom presentations; (iii) conduct individual planning using assessment, advisement, placement, and follow-up; (iv) deliver responsive services through individual and group counseling, consultation, and referral; and (v) provide system support through management, consultation with staff, community outreach, and public relations; and collaborate with families, community stakeholders, and other educators to create environments resulting in positive impact on student achievement, attendance, and discipline.
 10.55.2101 WORLD LANGUAGES PROGRAM DELIVERY STANDARDS 10.55.2101 WORLD LANGUAGES PROGRAM DELIVERY STANDARDS (1) In general, a basic program in world languages shall: (a) meet the following conditions: (i) consistent and continual experience with the target language and culture; (ii) access to native speakers or experts, authentic cultural contact, and culturally authentic materials (e.g., print, video, audio, literature, music, art); and (iii) access to technology that provides contact with the target language. (b) include the following practices: (i) promote confidence in practicing the language by encouraging risk-taking and minimizing verbal correction; (ii) maximize use of target language in an authentic manner through student-teacher and student-student interaction; and (b) build an authentic cultural ambiance.
 (1) In general, a basic program in world languages shall: (a) meet the following conditions: (i) consistent and continual experience with the target language and culture; (ii) access to native speakers or experts, authentic cultural contact, and culturally authentic materials (e.g., print, video, audio, literature, music, art); and (iii) access to technology that provides contact with the target language. (b) include the following practices: (i) promote confidence in practicing the language by encouraging risk-taking and minimizing verbal correction; (ii) maximize use of target language in an authentic manner through student-teacher and student-student interaction; and (iii) build an authentic cultural ambiance gain understanding of the cultural perspectives of the target culture.
 The recommended change is for clarity and understanding on where the program would focus and be understood.